davidcalikes/Late-Gigs/docs/README.md

     * To automate booking gigs.

-    * To increase the popularity of the app
+    * To increase the popularity of the app.

     * To provide users with the ability to subscribe to a mailing list.